MakisNakis/react-todo/README.md

 # react-todo

 This app was created on react+redux stack.

+As css lib was used material-ui.